 The price of Diesel Exhaust Fluid (DEF) will depend on your location, supply method and the volume of fluid that you purchase.
 Packaged supply, which comes in 1, 2.5 and 4 gallon jugs, is the most expensive method on a per-gallon basis, followed by 55 gallon drums and 275 or 330 gallon totes.
 Bulk volumes, which are delivered directly to fleet terminals, are the cheapest way to buy DEF.
 DEF can also be bought at the pump from Pilot Flying J, Love's Travel Stops and other truck stop chains.
 The cost saving of moving from truck stop to tote supply is approximately 30%.

-Integer Research publishes a monthly DEF price referencing service.
-Click here to read more details about DEF Tracker.
+Integer Research publishes a quarterly publication that tracks market developments and DEF prices in North America.
+Click here to read more details about The Monitor.

 The U.S. Environmental Protection Agency requires vehicle manufacturers to put measures in place to ensure that vehicles cannot run without Diesel Exhaust Fluid (DEF).
 Before a truck's DEF tank runs empty the driver is given a series of alerts on their dashboard displays (much the same way as if they were running low on diesel).
 Generally speaking, when the DEF tank level drops below 10% an amber warning lamp will come on, at 5% this lamp starts flashing and below 2.5% a solid amber warning light is displayed.

 If the truck is allowed to run out of DEF the engine's power is reduced, a solid red warning will be displayed and the vehicle speed will be limited to 5 mph until the DEF tank is refilled.